• Skip to primary navigation

 Ingredients

-• 2 tablespoons freshly squeezed lemon juice, from one lemon (30 ml)
+• 2 tablespoons freshly squeezed lemon juice, plus extra

 • 1 tablespoon garlic cloves, minced